Divorce Mortgage Refinance Buyout

 • Parties Involved In Refinance, Divorce BuyOut: Identifies the property owner (landlord) and the individual or entity being asked to vacate (tenant or other party).Property Description: Specifies the address and a description of the property being subject to the Divorce BuyOut.

-• Divorce BuyOut Consideration Amount: Details about the payment or other consideration offered by the property seller/owner.
+• Divorce BuyOut Consideration Amount: Details about the payment or other consideration offered by the property seller OR owner.

 • Reason for Refinance Divorce BuyOut: The Divorce BuyOut might state the reason for the Divorce BuyOut, such as the property owner’s plans for the property.